HWal/HWSocketStation/README.md

 NodeMCU V3 Remote Control Station
 =================================

 This project is developed for a test stand (see schematic) to explore some of the features of ESP8266-12E WiFi module.
-Hopefully you will be able to modify the code and adapt it to your own needs.
+Hopefully you will be able to download the code and modify it according to your own needs.

 Communication is based on the Websocket protocol (ws).
 To connect from the outside world, you need to forward ports 80 and 81 in your router.